neondatabase/neon/docs/rfcs/020-pageserver-s3-coordination.md

 ### Eviction

-When two pageservers operate on a tenant for extended period of time follower doesnt perform write operations in s3.
+When two pageservers operate on a tenant for extended period of time follower doesn't perform write operations in s3.
 When layer is evicted follower relies on updates from primary to get info about layers it needs to cover range for evicted layer.

-Note that it wont match evicted layer exactly, so layers will overlap and lookup code needs to correctly handle that.
+Note that it won't match evicted layer exactly, so layers will overlap and lookup code needs to correctly handle that.

 ### Relocation flow